gabriel-aleixo/pizza-vision/README.md

 #### So many frozen pizzas 😨

-It may seem silly, but it's very hard to keep track of diff
+It may seem silly, but it's very hard to keep track of all the different brands and types of frozen pizza we eat.
+More often than we liked, we ended up buyiong the same brand just to realise that we had it before and it wasn't that great.
+Something needed to be done about it!

 #### Scrambling through imperfect methods

-Shared Google Photos album, Notion page... coming soon.
+We started by creating a shared album on Google Photos.
+We'd take a picture with our phones, manually write Yes or No on to of it, and add to the album.

+Can you believe the amount of work??!
+Not to mention that finding a specific product in this album was nightmare...

+We thought about keeping a list with the brands, names, etc. This would be easy to search and share, but again, so much work...

+We just wanted an easy way to remember and quickly check the products we liked, particularly at the supermarket.

 #### Only Pizza, really?